-You are encouraged to contact the Mental Health/Substance Use Disorder Administrator for referrals to providers and coordination of care.
+You are encouraged to contact the Mental Health/Substance Use Disorder Administrator for assistance in locating a provider and coordination of care.

-- A scheduled admission for Neurobiological Disorders Autism Spectrum Disorder Services (including an admission for services at a Residential Treatment facility), you must obtain authorization from the Claims Administrator five business days before admission. - A non-scheduled admission (including Emergency admissions) you must provide notification as soon as is reasonably possible.
+- A scheduled admission for Neurobiological Disorders Autism Spectrum Disorder Services (including an admission for services at a Residential Treatment facility), you must obtain authorization from the Claims Administrator five business days before admission. - A non-scheduled admission you must provide notification as soon as is reasonably possible.

 In addition, for Non-Network Benefits you must obtain prior authorization from the Claims Administrator before the following services are received.
-Services requiring prior authorization: Partial Hospitalization/Day Treatment; Intensive Outpatient Treatment programs; psychological testing; extended outpatient treatment visits, with or without medication management.
+Services requiring prior authorization: Partial Hospitalization/Day Treatment; Intensive Outpatient Treatment programs; psychological testing.
 Intensive Behavioral Therapy, including Applied Behavior Analysis (ABA).

-Nutritional Counseling for Diabetic Patients
+Nutritional Counseling

-The Plan will pay for Covered Health Services for medical education services provided in a Physician's office by an appropriately licensed or healthcare professional when:
+The Plan will pay for Covered Health Services for medical or behavioral/mental health related nutritional education services provided in a Physician's office by an appropriately licensed or healthcare professional when:

-- education is required for diabetes in which patient self-management is an important component of treatment; and - there exists a knowledge deficit regarding diabetes which requires the intervention of a trained health professional.
+- Education is required for a disease in which patient self-management is an important component of treatment. - There exists a knowledge deficit regarding the disease which requires the intervention of a trained health professional.